Thursday, September 11, 2025

 “Now therefore, speak to the men of Judah and to the inhabitants of Jerusalem, saying, ‘Thus says the Lord: behold, I am fashioning a disaster and devising a plan against you.
 Return now everyone from his evil way and make your ways and your doings good.’”
 Jeremiah 18:11

-As He with Jonah, the Lord gives Jeremiah a message of urgency, of urgency to return to the Lord and change their ways lest they suffer His wrath.
+As with Jonah, the Lord gave to Jeremiah an urgent message.
+His listeners must turn to the Lord and repent lest they suffer God’s wrath.

-In the days of Noah, the Lord gave the people 120 years of advance notice about the flood.
-But only Noah, his wife, his three sons, and his sons’ three wives entered the ark and were saved.
+In the days of Noah, the Lord gave people 120 years to repent.
+Only Noah’s family listened to the Lord.
+They entered the ark and were saved.
 The ark was a type of Christ.
-We need to be in Christ to be saved from the wrath to come.
+Salvation is of Christ.

-In His covenant with Israel during the days of Moses the Lord warned them to beware of a heart that turns away from Him to serve other gods.
-He specifically warned against touting, “I shall have peace, even though I follow the dictates of my heart.”
-In such a case, the Lord promised that every curse that is written in this book would settle on such a person, and the Lord would blot out his name from under heaven.
+In Deuteronomy 29:14-23, the Lord warned us to beware of a heart that turns away from Him to serve other gods.
+He warned against touting, “I shall have peace, even though I follow the dictates of my heart.”
+In such a case, the Lord promised that every curse that is written in this book would settle on such a person.
+The Lord would blot out his name from under heaven.
 The whole land would burn with brimstone like unto Sodom and Gomorrah.
-(Deuteronomy 29:14-23)

 It is good to be mindful of what the Lord said to the last king of Babylon before his nation was conquered by Persia.
 In Daniel 5:23, the Lord said to the king, “The God who holds your breath in His hand and owns all your ways, you have not glorified.”
 Are we glorifying the Lord?